DataBiosphere/tanagra/docs/generated/APPLICATION_CONFIG.md

 ### tanagra.access-control.model
 **optional** String

 Pointer to the access control model Java class.
-Currently this must be one of the enum values in the`bio.terra.tanagra.service.accesscontrol.CoreModel` Java class, or the full name of a class that implements the `bio.terra.tanagra.service.accesscontrol.FineGrainedAccessControl` interface and is on the classpath.
+Currently this must be one of the enum values in the`bio.terra.tanagra.service.accesscontrol.model.CoreModel` Java class, or the full name of a class that implements the `bio.terra.tanagra.service.accesscontrol.model.FineGrainedAccessControl` interface and is on the classpath.

 *Environment variable:* `TANAGRA_ACCESS_CONTROL_MODEL`